VisualFP/docs/Presentations/Post-Survey/presentation.typ

 #polylux-slide[
 = Survey Results
 #v(1fr)
-- The survey was intended to help us make a decision into which direction which can go forward
+- The survey was intended to help us make a decision into which direction we can go forward
 #v(1fr)
 - The examples were not fully developed & formally correct since we wanted to